Think your app idea has what it takes to be the next Instagram?

 You are looking to have your customer/problem hypothesis validated by presenting your assumptions and riskiest assumptions during customer interviews.

-Interviews like this can be relatively easy to collect and low investment for you to book.
+According to Austin web design agency, interviews like this can be relatively easy to collect and low investment for you to book.
 Phone calls to local businesses, attending relevant meetups and asking for feedback, and reaching out to industry professionals over Linkedin are just some of the ways you can collect feedback during this phase of Experimentation.

 See how Trevor Owens used Craigslist to validate an idea: